Samaritans on Cape Cod and the Islands proudly answers calls routed to us from the National Suicide Prevention Lifeline.

 Callers can rest assured that all calls to The Samaritans on Cape Cod and the Islands are free and completely confidential within our organization.
-Volunteers do not have access to your name or phone number.
 They are there to listen and help you through your problems.
 However, if after a thorough conversation with you about your situation the volunteer thinks you are at imminent risk of harming yourself, the volunteer will bring a staff member into the conversation to assist in trying to help you.
 Samaritans on Cape Cod and the Islands will always seek to collaborate with you to keep you safe but, if necessary and as a last resort, the staff member may access your phone number for the purpose of initiating an active rescue on your behalf.
 Staff will only undertake such an initiative if they believe that — without this intervention — you are likely to sustain a life-threatening injury.

 After you’ve dialed our number, a Samaritan volunteer will answer the phone by saying, “Cape Samaritans.
 How can I help you?”
 And with that simple phrase out of the way, your call has begun.

 Some callers are very shy when they first call, while others feel fairly comfortable diving right in.
 You can choose to share as much or as little as you like with the volunteer.
 There is no right or wrong way; there’s only what feels best for you.

 You do not need to share your name or where you’re from when you call.
 Sometimes a volunteer might ask, “What may I call you?” but you don’t have to answer or you can use a different name, if you prefer.
 And remember, our center does not have caller ID and we cannot trace your call.
 You are safe to talk with us about anything.